NeoKesha/OpenSanityNeo/README.md

 # How to build

 1. Clone repository
-2. In the same folder where repository is create "runtime" folder and put NeoXBOX (downloadable from files) contents there
+2. In the same folder where repository is create "runtime" folder and put NeoXBOX ([download](https://drive.google.com/file/d/1uI7oD7KNx8ic8WATWsD50uFFylAJhy6a)) contents there
 3. Additionally, one level higher, create "Content" folder and put Crash Twinsanity game files there.
 After build, default.xbe will be copied there
 4. Additionally, edit build.bat to your preferences
 5. Additionally, add "Levels\School\Madame\ambercor" line at command.txt to boot into something "playable" and avoid crash at beach into cutscene.